kometen/dns-load-balancer/README.md

 ```

 Copy the `dnsloadbalancer` script to `/usr/local/etc/rc.d`, make it executable with `chmod 0755 /usr/local/etc/rc.d/dnsloadbalancer`
 and append the content of the file `rc.conf` to `/etc/rc.conf`.
-Copy the example `config.toml` file to `/usr/local/etc/dns-load-balancer.toml`.
+Copy the example `dns-load-balancer.toml` file to `/usr/local/etc/dns-load-balancer.toml`.

 Modify `named.conf` in BIND DNS so these two lines are activated: